marcgg/marcgg.github.com/_posts/2016-03-01-vimrc-example.md

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/theme-example.jpg" alt="Vim Theme Installation" style="padding: 20px; width: 600px;"/></div>

 If you don't like this one, don't worry: there are tons out there.
-Just Google "Vim Themes" and browse arround.
+Just Google "Vim Themes" and browse around.

 Once you found you favorite one, add it to your project by first creating a folder to store it: